canonical/rt-conf/README.md

 # rt-conf - Real-Time Configuration Tool

-This is a terminal ui (TUI) tool designed to help users to configure and tune real-time systems.
+This is a tool to help with configuration and tuning of real-time Ubuntu.

 ## Installation